Formal Reasoning About Confidence and Automated Verification of Neural Networks: Modeling Different Robustness Variants

-A third variant is smoothness, an instance of Lipschitz continuity in neural networks~\cite{wang2022quantitative,rosca2020case,lindqvist2022novel}.
+{ \textbf{Smoothness:}} A third variant is smoothness, an instance of Lipschitz continuity in neural networks~\cite{wang2022quantitative,rosca2020case,lindqvist2022novel}.
 The work in~\cite{casadio2022neural} introduces the concept of Lipschitz robustness, which bounds each class's logit values using a Lipschitz constant.
 We propose a simplified instance of Lipschitz robustness, where we ask that, within an $\epsilon$-perturbation, the confidence of network should not exhibit significant variations wrt the seed image.
-As illustrated in Figure~\ref{fig:mot:combine}(f-g) in the Introduction, a seed image of class \texttt{Truck} was classified with $51.04\%$ confidence, but under $\epsilon$ perturbations, the confidence varied dramatically from $3.7\%$ to $96.57\%$, violating the smoothness criterion.
-Such drastic changes in confidence within an $\epsilon$-bounded perturbation indicate potential issues with the underlying network.
-Formally, let $t = \hat{N}(\gi)$, and $\thresh>0$ a threshold, then we have:
+Let $t = \hat{N}(\gi)$, and $\thresh>0$ a threshold, then: